wizgrao/blow/README.md

 	return o, err
 }
 ```
-We use protocol buffers here since they are very fast, but we could use any encoding scheme we want here, such as json.
+We use protocol buffers here since they are very fast, but we could use any encoding scheme we want here, such as `json`.

 ### Data Source
-We want to implement the maps.Source interface.
-For this, we just want to output a bunch of numbers we want to find the associated phrase to.
+We want to implement the `maps.Source` interface.
+For this, we just output the numbers we want to find the associated phrase to.
 ```golang
 type FizzGenerator int